Erotic massage: Alleged practice by midwives

 According to Rachel P. Maines, in the Western medical tradition, genital massage of a woman to orgasm by a physician or midwife was a standard treatment for female hysteria, an ailment considered common and chronic in women.
 In 1653, Pieter van Foreest advised the technique of genital massage for a disease called "womb disease" to bring the woman into "hysterical paroxysm".
 Such cases were quite profitable for physicians, since the patients were at no risk of death but needed constant treatment.
 However, the vaginal massage procedure (generally referred to as "pelvic massage") was tedious and time-consuming for physicians.
 The technique was difficult for a physician to master and could take hours to achieve "hysterical paroxysm".
 Referral to midwives, which had been common practice, meant a loss of business for the physician, and, at times, husbands were asked to assist.

-However, Maines’ depiction has been contested by other scholars, including Helen King, and Hallie Lieberman and Eric Schatzberg, claiming the idea false.
+However, Maines' depiction has been contested by other scholars, including Helen King, and Hallie Lieberman and Eric Schatzberg, claiming the idea is false.
 In reality, many practitioners of the pelvic massage were aware of the possibility of a sexual stimulation during the procedure and, like the Finnish physician Georg Asp (1834–1901), made it clear that the sexual excitation shall be circumvented and the clitoris studiously avoided.

 Development of the vibrator

 A solution was the invention of massage devices, which shortened the needed treatment from hours to minutes, removing the need for midwives and increasing a physician's treatment capacity.
 Already at the turn of the century, hydrotherapy devices were available at Bath, and by the mid-19th century, they were popular at many high-profile bathing resorts across Europe and in America.
 By 1870, a clockwork-driven vibrator was available for physicians.
 In 1873, the first electromechanical vibrator was used at an asylum in France for the treatment of hysteria.
 While physicians of the period acknowledged that the disorder stemmed from sexual dissatisfaction, they seemed unaware of or unwilling to admit the sexual purposes of the devices used to treat it.
 In fact, the introduction of the speculum was far more controversial than that of the vibrator.
 By the turn of the 20th century, the spread of home electricity brought the vibrator to the consumer market.
 The appeal of cheaper treatment in the privacy of one's own home understandably made the vibrator a popular early home appliance.
 In fact, the electric home vibrator was on the market before many other home appliance "essentials": nine years before the electric vacuum cleaner and 10 years before the electric iron.
 A page from a Sears catalog of home electrical appliances from 1918 includes a portable vibrator with attachments, billed as "very useful and satisfactory for home service".
+In the 21st century, app-controlled vibrators were introduced, enabling remote use via smartphones.
+Companies including Lovense and similar developed wireless models with adjustable vibration patterns.